sarahjaneowens/john-baskerville/readme.md

 <h2>Letter Founder & Master Printer</h2>

-<p>John Baskerville (1706–1775) was an English businessman whose entrepreneurial attentions included japanning and papier-mâché; he is, however, best remembered as a typographer and printer, not least for the design of the eponymous typeface which, to this very day, bears his name.</p></header>
+<p><strong>John Baskerville (1706–1775)</strong> was an English businessman whose entrepreneurial attentions included japanning and papier-mâché; he is, however, best remembered as a typographer and printer, not least for the design of the eponymous typeface which, to this very day, bears his name.</p></header>

 <section>